 You want to finally start your YouTube channel, but you just don’t know where to start.

-Don’t worry, I have a YouTube channel that has close to 1 million views and I’ve helped many how to start and grow their channels to 1,000+ subs.
+Don’t worry, I have a YouTube channel that has close to 1 million views and I’ve helped many to start their channels.

 Just follow this checklist step by step and you’ll have an optimized channel that GROWS:

 - 1. Choose the Topic of Your Channel/Create a Viewer Persona.